electrotype/thunderbird-addon-scriptable-notifications/README.md

 The `scriptExamples/simpleMode/linux-kde-sound-tray/showThunderbirdTrayIcon.py` and
-`scriptExamples/simpleMode/linux-kde-sound-tray/tada.wav` files must be kept in the same directory as the`script.sh` script.
+`scriptExamples/simpleMode/linux-kde-sound-tray/tada.wav` files must be kept in the same directory as the `script.sh` script.

 ### Writing an external script

-- It is a good idea to start your script from one provided in the `scriptExamples` folder because the `Native messaging` protocole expects your script to read and write some data in a specific way.
+- It is a good idea to start your script from one provided in the `scriptExamples` folder because the `Native messaging` protocol expects your script to read and write some data in a specific way.

 - There are some extra tips on how to write a native script on this